Menu

 Follow Skyline Drive to the Bower Road extension, and look for the Eaton’s Pond Area property sign on the northwest side of the pond.
 Some trails are better marked than others.
 This property would benefit from some additional signage and trail markers.

 • The Y-shaped red trail connects to the blue trail in 2 places.
-It passes by wetlands and granite ridges as it proceeds through the woods, up and down moderately hilly terrain.
+As it proceeds through the woods, up and down moderately hilly terrain, it passes wetlands and granite ridges.

 • The yellow trail is a short loop off the red trail, featuring aspens and old apple trees in what was once an orchard.
 Also on this trail, views of an abandoned granite quarry.